 - Prevents flat-head syndrome: Over usage of equipment like car swings, bouncy seats, and baby swings suffer from the flat-head syndrome, also known as plagiocephaly.
 You can prevent this by wearing your baby and avoiding putting a lot of pressure on the back of your baby’s small head.
 Wearing babies promotes their natural head development.

-You can begin babywearing right from the first day your baby is born.
-Baby wearing wraps and slings are perfectly suitable for the new-borns.
+You can begin babywearing right from the first day your baby is born but only if you are doing it properly and with a suitable wrap.
+It can be easily be started after 1 month of age.
 You can keep using them as your baby grows and becomes a toddler.

 Types of Baby Carriers